How to Avoid and Fight Out-of-Network Medical Bills

 - Ask if associated providers/services are preferred and in-network

-- Search for providers from your health care provider’s website
+- Search for providers from your healthcare provider’s website

 - If out-of-network, ask for all costs upfront